-Risk factors for Candida sp sepsis include prolonged (>10 days) use of central IV catheters, hyperalimentation, use of antecedent antibiotics (especially 3rd-generation cephalosporins), and abdominal pathology.
+Risk factors for candidal sepsis include prolonged (> 10 days) use of central IV catheters, hyperalimentation, use of antecedent antibiotics (especially 3rd-generation cephalosporins), and abdominal pathology.

-Initial foci of infection can be in the urinary tract, paranasal sinuses, middle ear, lungs, or GI tract, and may later disseminate to meninges, kidneys, bones, joints, peritoneum, and skin.
+Initial foci of infection can be in the urinary tract, paranasal sinuses, middle ear, lungs, or gastrointestinal tract and may later disseminate to meninges, kidneys, bones, joints, peritoneum, and skin.

 Early signs of neonatal sepsis are frequently nonspecific and subtle and do not distinguish among organisms (including viral).
 Particularly common early signs include

-Fever is present in only 10 to 15% but, when sustained (eg, > 1 h), generally indicates infection.
-Other symptoms and signs include respiratory distress, neurologic findings (eg, seizures, jitteriness), jaundice (especially occurring within the first 24 h of life without Rh or ABO blood group incompatibility and with a higher than expected direct bilirubin concentration), vomiting, diarrhea, and abdominal distention.
+Fever is present in only 10 to 15% of neonates but, when sustained (eg, > 1 hour), generally indicates infection.
+Other symptoms and signs include respiratory distress, neurologic findings (eg, seizures, jitteriness), jaundice (especially occurring within the first 24 hours of life without Rh or ABO blood group incompatibility and with a higher than expected direct bilirubin concentration), vomiting, diarrhea, and abdominal distention.